Posts

 Image

 One of the pillars of the Pythia Cyber philosophy is what one of our Founders, John Sebes, likes to call "reality-based consulting."
-As another one of our Founders, Ted Hayes, puts it: there are no Participation Trophies in Cyber Security.
-This harsh truth is something Pythia Cyber addresses head-on because we want to leave our clients with formal, provable, self-sustaining Cyber Security programs.
+As another one of our Founders, Ted Hayes, puts it: there are no Participation Trophies in cybersecurity.
+This harsh truth is something Pythia Cyber addresses head-on because we want to leave our clients with formal, provable, self-sustaining cybersecurity programs.
 In our previous careers, we all suffered through Security by Obscurity and Security Theater, two leading ways people avoid reality in this arena.
 We don't want to be part of either.
 Your efforts either make you safer or they don't.
 It is not the thought that counts, at least not in this case.
-If your Cyber Security efforts do not make you safer, then those efforts are a waste of time and money.
+If your cybersecurity efforts do not make you safer, then those efforts are a waste of time and money.
 Unless you merely want to feel safer instead of being safer.
-Security by Obscurity is relying on being too small or insignificant a target to bother much with Cyber Security.
-There...
+Security by Obscurity is relying on being too small or insignificant a target to bother much with cybersecurity.
+There are...

 What Are You Protecting?